Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Numerical Experiments

 \section{Numerical Experiments}

 This section presents numerical case studies to demonstrate the reduction of computational complexity and also the approximation quality of the proposed SFLA.
-Specifically, Section~\ref{sec:UC} investigates a single-level UC problem and Section~\ref{sec:bilevel} explores a bilevel storage strategic bidding problem.
 For all norm calculations in the RHS-WDRJCC formulations, we adopt the L2 norm which has the property of being self-dual.
+We set $\b \kappa=\b 1$ for the proposed SFLA and LA, $\b w_p=1/P$ for W-CVaR following \cite{ordoudis2021energy}, and $\epsilon_p = \epsilon / P$ for Bonferroni approximation.
+To reach robust conclusions, we implement multiple random runs for each parameter setting as detailed in Appendices~\ref{appen:setting_UC} and \ref{appen:setting_bilevel}.
+The code, the mathematical formulations, and detailed case study settings for our UC and bilevel problems are available at our GitHub repository \citep{Zhou2024_code}.